google/applied-machine-learning-intensive/v2/xx_misc/regular_expressions/slides.md

 `Gal!` | Matches

 <!--
 Here is an example of matching "zero or more" characters.
 The asterisk character is the regular expression that signals that zero or more characters should be matched.
 But which characters?
-With regular expressions it is the immediately preeding character.
+With regular expressions it is the immediately preceding character.
 In our example the asterisk in the expression is bound to the 'o' character so we match all three strings.

 Looking at this  particular example, that is probably not what we want.
 Let's look at another expression that only matches variations of the world 'Goal'.
 -->